valtimo-platform/valtimo-documentation/STYLE-GUIDE.md

 # Language

+## Spelling

+All documentation is written in English, using American spelling.
+Refer to [this page](https://www.oxfordinternationalenglish.com/differences-in-british-and-american-spelling/) for an overview of differences between American and British spelling.

 ## Formal writing voice

 All documentation is written in a formal writing voice.
 For example, avoid the use of contractions or colloquial